noisolation/design-ninja-system/README.md

 In this repository we have gathered the required software and concepts for running a design ninja system.

-## Design Ninja System Definition
+## What is a Design Ninja System?

-A design ninja system enables a design team to collaborate and perform unified design work.
+> A design ninja system enables a design team to collaborate and perform unified design work.
 It unifies a set of tools and concepts to structure the underlying design process.

 ## 🖥 Our Design Tool – Sketch